 The National Achievement® Scholarship Program is an academic competition established in 1964 to provide recognition for outstanding Black American high school students.
-Black students may enter both the National Achievement Program and the National Merit® Program by taking the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT®) and meeting other published requirements for participation.
-The two annual programs are conducted concurrently but operated and funded separately.
+Black students may have entered both the 2015 National Achievement Program and the 2015 National Merit® Program by taking the 2013 Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT®) and meeting other published requirements for participation.
+The two programs are conducted concurrently but operated and funded separately.
 A student's standing is determined independently in each program.
-Black American students can qualify for recognition and be honored as Scholars in both the National Merit Program and the National Achievement Program, but can receive only one monetary award from NMSC.
+Black American students can qualify for recognition and be honored as Scholars in both the 2015 National Merit Program and the 2015 National Achievement Program, but can receive only one monetary award from NMSC.

-To participate in the National Achievement® Scholarship Program, a student must:
+To participate in the 2015 National Achievement® Scholarship Program, a student must meet the following requirements:

-Of the more than 160,000 students who currently enter the National Achievement® Program each year, over 4,700 are honored.
+Of the more than 160,000 students who entered the 2015 National Achievement® Program, over 4,700 are honored.
 A group of about 3,100 Outstanding Participants are referred to colleges for their potential for academic success.
-A smaller group of about 1,600 are named Semifinalists, the only students who have an opportunity to advance in the competition for National Achievement Scholarships. back to top
+A smaller group of about 1,600 are named Semifinalists, the only students who have an opportunity to advance in the 2015 competition for National Achievement Scholarships. back to top

-Each year, approximately 3,100 outstanding National Achievement® Program participants are brought to the attention of about 1,500 four-year colleges and universities in the United States.
-In late September, a roster of these students' names, high schools, and tentative college majors is sent to higher education admission officials.
+Approximately 3,100 outstanding 2015 National Achievement® Program participants are brought to the attention of about 1,500 four-year colleges and universities in the United States.
+In late September 2014, a roster of these students' names, high schools, and tentative college majors is sent to higher education admission officials.
 At the same time, principals are notified of their students who are being referred to colleges and receive a certificate for presentation to each student in recognition of his or her standing in the program. back to top

-In late January, approximately 1,300 Semifinalists are notified by mail at their home addresses that they qualify as Finalists.
+In late January 2015, approximately 1,300 Semifinalists are notified by mail at their home addresses that they qualify as Finalists in the 2015 program.
 High school principals are notified and provided with a certificate to present to each Finalist. back to top

 Achievement Scholarship awards are supported by NMSC's own funds and independent sponsors that include corporations, company foundations, and professional organizations. back to top